GaetanDavout/Star-encryption/README.md

 * use it like a common python script
 * change the setting with config.txt
+* use a raw .txt file for your text

+N.B.: don't use accented characters yet
-* see the paramView folder to have an idea of what it make
+N.B.: see the paramView folder to have an idea of what parameters make

 ## License